-- Actively seek feedback from as many of your Black Caribbean parents as possible. - Whilst doing so, ensure that the views of individuals who do not usually contribute are captured too.
-Consider the person best placed within school to make contact to gather these views - Remain mindful that some Black Caribbean parents might not provide open and honest feedback for fear of the potential repercussions for their child - which then impedes the accuracy of the school or settings self-evaluation outcomes - Conversely, some schools or settings might be taken aback by the type and extent of the feedback received particularly from those Black Caribbean parents who may have felt 'silenced' previously (not necessarily by the school/setting); and that the recent shift in the public perception and awareness may now empower the provision of more open, honest, and sometimes, uncomfortable feedback - A Toolkit called 'Open, Honest and Uncomfortable Conversations about Race' (Appendix 3) has been developed which may be helpful when planning your engagement with Black Caribbean parents.
-It can be used: - Proactively for example, by initiating meetings with Black Caribbean parents to receive their individual or collective feedback; to foster the climate, and establish ways to work closely together in partnership - Reactively in response to any unexpected feedback received whether individually or collectively (e.g., as an outcome of the self-evaluation processes, or via any other means). - ELP is also developing training for schools around setting up Parent Forums and Building Positive Relationships with Parents which will be available in the next academic year.
+- Actively seek feedback from as many of your Black Caribbean parents as possible - Whilst doing so, ensure that the views of individuals who do not usually contribute are captured too.
+Consider the person best placed within school to make contact to gather these views - Remain mindful that some Black Caribbean parents might not provide open and honest feedback for fear of the potential repercussions for their child - which then impedes the accuracy of the school or settings self-evaluation outcomes - Conversely, some schools or settings might be taken aback by the type and extent of the feedback received - particularly from those Black Caribbean parents who may have felt 'silenced' previously (not necessarily by the school/setting); and that the recent shift in the public perception and awareness may now empower the provision of more open, honest and sometimes, uncomfortable feedback

+- A Toolkit called 'Open, Honest and Uncomfortable Conversations about Race' (Appendix 3) has been developed which may be helpful when planning your engagement with Black Caribbean parents.
+It can be used: - Proactively for example, by initiating meetings with Black Caribbean parents to receive their individual or collective feedback; to foster the climate, and establish ways to work closely together in partnership - Reactively in response to any unexpected feedback received whether individually or collectively (e.g., as an outcome of the self-evaluation processes, or via any other means). - ELP is also providing support for school leaders and school staff to develop their approach to engaging with parents through the Race and Diversity Leads networks, the leadership seminars and bespoke support provided to set up Black parent forums.